Wandle Valley Forum

 Wandle Fortnight 2019

 Wandle Fortnight 2019 was the largest yet, with over 50 community run events and activities run across the two weeks.
+You can view the events by slecting the last two weeks of September 2019 in the caendar.
 We provided over £3,000 in grants to participating local organisations, including Friends of the Canons; Ecolocal; Ethnic Minority Centre; Mitcham Cricket Green Community & Heritage; Mitcham Cricket Club; Friends in St Helier; Summerstown 182; Mitcham Parish Church; Wandle Industrial Museum and Sutton and Wandle Valley Ramblers.
 Our thanks to The Collective for supporting these grants.

 There events and activities included walks, talks, exhibitions, Zen Doodling, pond dipping, painting with pastels, pot throwing, river clearance, wall garden restoration, bat identifcation, interactive story telling, rain garden workshops, visiting a priory and a water tower and unveiling a plaque to the Daffodil King.